Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 The version control system is a category of software tools that keeps track of changes done to a file/files over time.

-The main benefit it provides is that at any time we can view/revert to any available versions of a file/files while other benefits are branching, merging, and traceability.
+The main benefit it provides is that at any time we can view/revert to any available versions of a file while other benefits are branching, merging, and traceability.

 To read about version control systems in detail, visit [Getting Started about version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) or [What is version control](https://www.atlassian.com/git/tutorials/what-is-version-control).

 ## What is Google Summer of Code
 Google Summer of Code (GSoC) is an annual global program sponsored and managed by Google.
 The program focuses on bringing more student developers into open source project development.
 In this program, the students work with an Open source organization under the guidance of mentors (selected organization members) on a 3-month programming project in Summers.
 In this program, Google also awards stipends to students in 3 rounds or evaluations.
 The amount of Stipend depends on students geographical location.

 The whole program is divided into 3 evaluations or coding stages.
 Students plan & code for 1st month and then mentors review their work and provide their evaluation feedback and status to Google.
 The evaluation feedback and status(Passed/Failed) is then provided to the student on her dashboard.
-The students also submit the evaluation of their mentor, but those are just a few questions related to the project and mentor's performance.
+The students also submit the evaluation of their mentor, but those are just a few questions related to the project and the mentor's performance.
 This whole process happens 3 times, and then the results are announced by Google.

 ### Eligibility criteria
 * **Requirements** - To participate in the program, a student must: